Chester, Connecticut: Industry

-The Whelen Engineering Corporation, a major designer and distributor of public service warning equipment (warning lights, sirens, etc.) in North America, is headquartered in Chester.
+The Whelen Engineering Company, a major designer and distributor of public service warning equipment (warning lights, sirens, etc.) in North America, is headquartered in Chester.

 Transportation

 Air

 The Chester Airport is a local facility with one paved runway.
 It is privately owned by Whelen Aviation.

 Ground

 The Estuary Transit District provides public transportation throughout Chester and the surrounding towns through its 9 Town Transit Service.
 Services include connections to the Old Saybrook Train Station, served by Amtrak and Shoreline East railroads.